 Fragaria vesca (Wild Strawberry, Woodland Strawberry, Alpine Strawberry, European Strawberry, Fraise des bois)

-Fragaria vesca (Wild Strawberry, Woodland Strawberry, Alpine Strawberry, European Strawberry, Fraise des bois) is a species of flowering plant in the rose family, Rosaceae.
-It is a herbaceous perennial that is native to Europe, Asia, and North America, and it is also widely cultivated as an ornamental plant and for its fruit.
+Fragaria vesca (Wild Strawberry, Woodland Strawberry, Alpine Strawberry, European Strawberry, Fraise des bois) is a perennial herbaceous plant belonging to the Rosaceae family.
+It is native to Europe, and North America and is widely appreciated for its small, flavorful berries and its ornamental value.
+Few Fruits that can Enjoyed by Both...

 Botanical Name : Fragaria vesca